 GPSS/H is a discrete-event simulation language.
-As is true with most languages, models are developed in text files.
+As is true with most languages, models are developed with an editor and saved in text files.
 With GPSS/H, the text files are subsequently compiled directly into memory and executed.
 Rapid prototyping and iterative model development are encouraged by exceptionally fast compilation and execution.

-GPSS/H uses the intuitive and natural processinteraction approach to modeling.
+GPSS/H uses the intuitive and natural process-interaction approach to modeling.
 The modeler specifies the sequence of events, separated by lapses in time, which describes the manner in which "objects" flow through a system.
 A GPSS/H model thus resembles the structure of a flowchart of the system being modeled.
 This intuitive modeling approach contributes greatly to the ease and speed with which simulation models can be built.